willjobs/regulations-public-comments/blogposts/post3/README.md

 The remaining comments, which I call "non-attached" comments, are likely to have more information than these "attached" comments, and I may focus analysis on these non-attached comments.
 This comes at the loss of 42,132 comments (28,7% of the dataset).
 There are some false positives matched by the filter (e.g., the filter would match the phrase "I have grown attached to this regulation"), but I did not see many such cases.

-The distribution of comments per document for only the "non-attached" comments is given belong, alongside the number of comments per document in each year.
+The distribution of comments per document for only the "non-attached" comments is given below, alongside the number of comments per document in each year.

 ![non-attached comments](images/jobs-03-007-comments-per-doc-nonattached.png)